-With the Xbox Action, you can interact with your Xbox One using just your voice.
+With the Xbox Action, you can interact with your Xbox Series X|S or Xbox One using just your voice.
 Turn your console on and off, launch games and apps, play and pause videos, and more, all from any Google Assistant-enabled device or Google Home and Assistant apps on iOS and Android.

-• "Ok Google, turn on [device name]."
+• "Ok Google, turn on or off [console name]."

-• "Ok Google, pause on [device name]."
+• "Ok Google, pause on [console name]."

-• "Ok Google, resume on [device name]."
+• "Ok Google, resume on [console name]."

-• "Ok Google, volume up on [device name]."
+• "Ok Google, volume up on [console name]."

-If you've recently used your Xbox One and there aren't any other smart home devices paired, you can drop the device name altogether, like this:
+If you've recently used your Xbox and there aren't any other smart home devices paired, you can drop the device name altogether, like this:

-• "Ok Google, pause"
+• "Ok Google, pause."

-• "Ok Google, play"
+• "Ok Google, play [game name]."

-• "Ok Google, launch Minecraft."
+• "Ok Google, launch [app name]."

 For troubleshooting, including discovering your console and working with multiple consoles or users, see our support content and forums: